-Configure IP ACL interface bindings
+Configure IP ACL Interface Bindings

-When you bind a basic IPv4, extended IPv4, or IPv6 ACL to an interface, all the rules that you defined for the IP ACL are applied to the selected interface.
+When you bind an IP ACL to an interface, all the rules that you defined for the IP ACL are applied to the selected interface.

 If resources on the switch are insufficient, an attempt to bind an ACL to an interface fails.